-If you are a US citizen, and you are married to a foreign national living abroad, you may be able to get a K-3 visa for your spouse.
-The K-3 visa would permit him or her to come to the United States file an adjustment of status (green card) I-485 application.
-If you have questions about filing a K-3 visa application for your spouse, contact The Law Firm of Shihab & Associates to speak with our attorneys.
-We have more than 50 years of combined legal experience in a wide variety of complex and immigration law matters.
+If you are a U.S. citizen and are married to a foreign national living abroad, you may be able to get a K-3 visa for your spouse.
+The K-3 visa would permit him or her to come to the United States and file an adjustment of status (green card) I-485 application.

 In order for your spouse to qualify for the K-3 visa, the following criteria must be met: